Marc Bloch: Historical method and approach

 Bloch described his area of study as the comparative history of European society and explained why he did not identify himself as a medievalist: "I refuse to do so.
 I have no interest in changing labels, nor in clever labels themselves, or those that are thought to be so."
 He did not leave a full study of his methodology, although it can be effectively reconstructed piecemeal.
 He believed that history was the "science of movement", but did not accept, for example, the aphorism that one could protect against the future by studying the past.
 His work did not use a revolutionary approach to historiography; rather, he wished to combine the schools of thinking that preceded him into a new broad approach to history and, as he wrote in 1926, to bring to history "ce murmure qui n'était pas de la mort", ("the whisper that was not death').
 He criticised what he called the "idol of the origins", where historians concentrate overly hard on the formation of something to the detriment of studying the thing itself.

 Bloch's comparative history led him to tie his researches in with those of many other schools: social sciences, linguistics, philology, comparative literature, folklore, geography, and agronomy.
 Similarly, he did not restrict himself to French history.
 At various points in his writings, Bloch commented on medieval Corsican, Finnish, Japanese, Norwegian and Welsh history.
 R. R. Davies has compared Bloch's intelligence with what he calls that of "the Maitland of the 1890s", regarding his breadth of reading, use of language and multidisciplinary approach.
 Unlike Maitland, however, Bloch also wished to synthesise scientific history with narrative history.
 According to Stirling, he managed to achieve "an imperfect and volatile imbalance" between them.
 Bloch did not believe that it was possible to understand or recreate the past by the mere act of compiling facts from sources; rather, he described a source as a witness, "and like most witnesses", he wrote, "it rarely speaks until one begins to question it".
 Likewise, he viewed historians as detectives who gathered evidence and testimony, as juges d'instruction (examining magistrates) "charged with a vast enquiry of the past".
+Bloch was also an early theorist in the field of the preservation of collective memory.